The mirror conjecture for minuscule flag varieties: Compactified Fano and log Calabi--Yau mirror pairs

 \subsection{Mirror pairs of Fano type}

-The notion of mirror pairs of Fano type is explained in~\cite[\S2.1]{Katzarkov-Kontsevich-Pantev:LG-models} and~\cite{mirror-symmetry:Clay}.
+The notion of mirror pairs of Fano type is explained in~\cite[\S2.1]{Katzarkov-Kontsevich-Pantev:LG-models}.
 In the context of Rietsch's conjecture that we study in this paper, we have a family of mirror pairs indexed on one side by $H^2(G^\vee/P^\vee)$ and on the other side by $Z(L_P)$.
-Lemma~\ref{l:2ipiH2} is interpreted as the ``mirror map'' and can be compared with~\cite[Lemma~4.2]{Iritani:integral-structure} in the toric case.
+Lemma~\ref{l:2ipiH2} is interpreted as the ``mirror map'' and can be compared with~\cite[Lem.4.2]{Iritani:integral-structure} in the toric case.

-The A-model is a triple $(X,g,1/\omega)$ consisting of a projective Fano variety $X$, a complexified K\"ahler form $g$ and an anticanonical section $1/\omega$.
-In the context of Rietsch's conjecture the variety is $X = G^\vee/P^\vee$, the K\"ahler class is varying in $H^2(G^\vee/P^\vee)$ and the anticanonical section is the one constructed in~\cite{KLS:projections-Richardson}, see also \cite{Rietsch:mirror-construction-QH-GmodP}.
+The A-model is a triple $(X,g,1/\omega_X)$ consisting of a projective Fano variety $X$, a complexified K\"ahler form $g$ and an anticanonical section $1/\omega_X$.
+In the context of Rietsch's conjecture, the variety is $X = G^\vee/P^\vee$, the K\"ahler class is varying in $H^2(G^\vee/P^\vee)$ and the anticanonical section is the one constructed in~\cite{KLS:projections-Richardson}; see also \cite{Rietsch:mirror-construction-QH-GmodP}.
+The B-model is another triple $((Y,f),\eta,\omega_Y)$ consisting of a Landau--Ginzburg model, namely a smooth variety $Y$ with trivial canonical class, a regular function $f:Y \to \C$ (Landau--Ginzburg potential), a K\"ahler form $\eta$ and a non-vanishing canonical section $\omega_Y$ (holomorphic volume form).